-Muslims across the world mark start of holy month of Ramadan
+Holy month of Ramadan begins for Muslims across the world

 DUBAI, United Arab Emirates (AP) — The Muslim holy month of Ramadan began at sundown on Wednesday, as the faithful prepared for a month of dawn-to-dusk fasting intended to bring them closer to God and to remind them of the suffering of those less fortunate.

 For the next 30 days, Muslims will refrain from eating or drinking anything — even the tiniest sip of water — from sunrise to sunset.
-Many will more strictly observe prayers, donate to charity and devote more time to reading the Quran as they seek to draw closer to God.
+Many will strictly observe prayers, read the Quran and donate to charity as they seek to draw closer to God.
+Family and friends will gather for joyful nightly feasts.

 This year many will struggle to afford holiday treats amid soaring prices fueled in part by the war in Ukraine.
+Iran, Egypt and Lebanon are grappling with economic crises that have weakened their local currencies, making things even more expensive.

 The holy month will also be shadowed by the suffering in Turkey and Syria, where an earthquake last month killed more than 52,000 people, and in conflict zones across the Muslim world, though there have been some encouraging signs of possible reconciliation.

+“We used to look forward to Ramadan as the most beautiful month of every year,” said 19-year-old Rama Jamal, recalling how her family would decorate the house and sit together reading the Quran.

+Now she lives alone in the war-ravaged northern Idlib province of Syria.
+After surviving more than a decade of war, her parents and brother were killed in the earthquake.

 More than 1.8 billion Muslims, who account for around a quarter of the world’s population, are expected to observe Ramadan.
 Islam follows a lunar calendar, so the month begins a week and a half earlier each year, cycling through the seasons, including the long days of hot summers.